RRSSsantosh-cse/Bynary-frontend/README.md

-## I just want to summerize my task and to know much about this project in detail refer to pdf
+## I just want to summerize my frontend task and to know much about this project in detail refer to bynry_desc.pdf

 This is the task assigned by bynary company and my responsibility is to design a front end such that it must be interactive user interface and also it must have the following functionalities